process-project/iee/README.md

 ## DBMS Settings

 You need to create user/role for your account in PostgreSQL.
+You can do it using the 'createuser' command line tool.
+Then, make sure to alter this user for rights to create databases.

 At the moment Superuser privileges are required due to citext.
-You may also manually activate the citext extension as shown below - in which case normal privileges would be sufficient.
+See below for the instruction.

 ### Manual activation of the citext extension